jcocozza/vsps/README.md

 Proper naming in the releases is important because the updater will check the github api for the latest release and will use these formats to update.

 As of `v0.0.3`, the CLI has an updater.
 The GUI does not.
 (It may never.
 I'm not nearly as interested in working on the gui)

+## Caveats
+Account names with spaces in them need to be surrounded with '' when accessing them in the terminal.
+For example, if I want to get my account named foo bar then I need to do: `vsps -s 'foo bar'`.
+This is because when reading in from args the cli thinks the entry ends when it encounters the space character.

+'' should NOT need to be used when creating and updating accounts.
+Whenever a user is prompted for input, the use of a bufio.Reader means that it can read after it encounters a space character.